bk/pdc/README.md

 ## Requirements

 Obviously, both perl and pandoc need to be installed and in your `$PATH`.
 The normal requirements for pandoc's software environment also apply.
-For instance, some options require LaTeX to be installed.
+For instance, some options require external programs to be installed, such as LaTeX, groff or typst.

 The script requires the `YAML` Perl module to be installed.
 It assumes a Unix-like environment, such as Linux or OS X, and will not work well on Windows without modification.